avionmission/blog/_posts/2026-08-31-gpt-from-scratch-ch1-neural-networks.md

 ## Backpropgation

 But what is the process of changing the weight and bias values?
-In other words what is the learning algorithm?
-So far we have only structure of a neural network.
+In other words what is the learning process itself?
+So far we have only seen the structure of a neural network, let's take a look at it's working.

 Here are the exact steps to make the network learn:

 1. First we need a dataset that contains input values with correspoding output values.
 Initially the weights and biases are given random values so our prediction `y` will be far from the correct outputs.
 2. Pass each row of the input through the network to get a prediction.
 This is called **Forward Pass**.
 Let's call the predicted value of y `predicted_y`.
 3. Calculate the error.
 You can do that by subtracting the actual y by `predicted_y`.
 This value will tell us how bad the network did.
-The function that tells us how bad the network did is called the **loss function**  An even better loss function would be the square of the difference between actual y and `predicted_y`.
+The function that tells us how bad the network did is called the **loss function**  A better loss function would be the square of the difference between actual y and `predicted_y`.
 Because firstly, squaring ensures you always get positive value so we can focus on trying to get the loss value as close to zero as possible, and secondly it imposes a larger penalty when the model is wrong.
 4. We use this loss value to adjust our weights.
 By calculating the **derivative** of the loss function w.r.t to each weight and bias.
 A `derivative` or `gradient`, written as `dy/dx` is a function that tells you how much y changes for a very small change in x.
 In our case we need to compute dL/dw.
-So if the derivative is a positive value it means increasing the w, also increases L. If the derivative is a negative value it means increasing w leads to a decrease in L. **We can simply use this formula to adjust each weight**:
+So if the derivative is a positive value it means increasing the w, also increases L. If the derivative is a negative value it means increasing w leads to a decrease in L. **So we can simply use this formula to adjust each weight after a forward pass:**
 ```
 w_new = w_old - d(w_old)/dL
 ```
 We can change the pace of the adjustment by multiplying a fraction such as 0.01 to the gradient.
-So the weight is adjusted slowly so that the training process is stable.
+This helps to adjust the weight slowly and ensure the learning process is stable.
 This number is called the learning rate.
-This step is called **Gradient Descent**.
 5. We continue this process for each row until all the rows are processed, i.e the entire dataset is processed.
 This is one epoch.
 We usually train our model for many epochs.

 ## Applying a Neural Network to the Housing Dataset